 Blackjack (or Twenty-one) is one of the oldest and most popular casino games in the world featuring simple rules and attractive odds.
 The game has a house edge of only 0.5% – 2% making it the fairest game by far.
-But before you slap some cash on the table and bet big, you should know the complete rules of Blackjack and recommended strategy for success.
+But before you slap some cash on the table and bet big, you should know the complete rules of Blackjack and the recommended strategy for success.

 If the dealer’s face-up card is an ace or a 10 they’ll first check to see if they have a dealer Blackjack.
-If this happens, the game ends immediately and all player bets are forfeited except those who were also dealt an opening 21.
+If this happens, the game ends immediately and all player bets are forfeited except those who were also dealt an opening Blackjack or 21.
 In that latter case, your hand pushes.

 If the dealer doesn’t have 21, play begins.
 When it is your turn, you may choose to take a “hit” for another card or stand on your existing total.
 You may also choose to split a pair (described below) or surrender your hand.
 Your choices are your own and you aren’t obligated to play to a specific strategy even if the other players don’t like what you’re doing.